Any young woman with a birth date which falls between September 1, 2010 and August 31, 2012 is eligible to attend Oakcrest 2024.

 Cabin groups are made up of 10-12 young women from different stakes across the valley.
 There are “singles” in every cabin, as many girls choose to come alone to make new friends.
 We recognize that other girls prefer the security of having a friend in their group.
-Therefore, we do allow two to three campers to room together in the same cabin.
-When these friends put each other’s names on their registration form, it’s easy to ensure they will be in the same cabin.
-When campers put names down that don’t match each other or request more than two people as their roommates, requests cannot be honored.
+Therefore, we do allow two campers to room together in the same cabin.
+When these friends put each other’s names on their registration forms, it’s easy to ensure they will be in the same cabin.
+When campers put names down that don’t match each other or request more than one person as their roommate, requests cannot be honored.
 Campers should contact their stake leader if they have concerns about their roommates.
-Typically, no more than 3 girls from the same stake will be placed in the same counselor group.
+Typically, no more than 2 girls from the same stake will be placed in the same counselor group.

 We are fortunate at Oakcrest to be able to offer our campers one shower per week after their hike.

 Campers can bring a digital camera, but be aware that many cameras are lost each summer.
 Cameras should be labeled with the camper’s name and phone number.